etafoh/mypuppet-repo/README.md

 This is only the begining
-# ia have amended this file
+# i a have amended this file

 oh yes sir, here we go again